owncloud/android/SETUP.md

 NOTE: You must have the Android SDK 'tools/', and 'platforms-tools/' folders in your environment path variable.

 * Resolve necessary dependencies running:
-    - Windows: "setup_env.bat"
+    - Windows: "setup_env.bat ant"
-    - Mac OS/Linux: "./setup_env.sh"
+    - Mac OS/Linux: "./setup_env.sh ant"
     * Open Eclipse and create new "Android Project from Existing Code".
 Choose android/actionbarsherlock/library as root.
 * Clean project and compile.
 * If any error appears, check the project properties; in the 'Android' section, API Level should be greater or equal than 14.